bmuschko/cje-crash-course/exercises/04-scm-configuration/instructions.md

 1. Create a new freestyle job named `gradle-initializr`.
 2. Configure Git as the SCM and use the repository URL `https://github.com/bmuschko/gradle-initializr.git`.
 Only build from the branch `master`.
-3. Add a build step to run the Gradle command `clean build` using the Wrapper.
+3. Add a build step "Invoke Gradle script" to run the Gradle command `clean build` using the Wrapper.
 4. Trigger a build and look at the output.